exploratory-io/book/import/google-bigquery.md

 ![](images/google-big-query-tree-refresh.png)

-And onece refresh is done, you can see newly created table on the tree
+And once refresh is done, you can see newly created table on the tree

 ![](images/google-big-query-tree-refresh-after.png)